Disease Guide ·Luxating Patella ·2026

 0What is a luxating patella in cats?

-A luxating patella means the kneecap slips out of its normal groove in the thigh bone.
-It's graded from I to IV — Grade I is mild with occasional slipping, while Grade IV means the kneecap is permanently dislocated.
-Most cats are diagnosed at Grade II or III.
-It's usually a congenital defect where the groove is too shallow or the leg alignment is off, though trauma can also cause it.
+The kneecap slips out of its groove in the thigh bone, graded I-IV.
+Grade I slips occasionally; Grade IV is permanent.
+Most diagnosed at Grade II or III.
+Usually congenital - shallow groove or misaligned leg - though trauma can cause it.

 1How much does luxating patella surgery cost for a cat?